wikimedia/wikimedia-security-security-api/README.md

 https://phabricator.wikimedia.org/T290917

-This using the template service-runner template (https://github.com/wikimedia/service-template-node)
+This is using the template service-runner template (https://github.com/wikimedia/service-template-node)

 ## Running the application